polyphony-chat/.github/CODE_OF_CONDUCT.md

 - Homo-, trans- and queerphobia, ableism and racism, even when "just a joke".
 - The use of sexualized language or imagery, and sexual attention or advances of any kind
-- Trolling, insulting or derogatory comments, and personal or political attacks
+- Trolling, insulting or derogatory comments, and personal (ad hominem) attacks
 - Public or private harassment
 - Publishing others' private information, such as a physical or email address, without their explicit permission